 All in all, they like to have fun!

-The Ceilidh band members realise that not everyone shares their eclectic and sometimes anarchic tastes, so if what you’re looking for is a straight-down the line Scottish Ceilidh or American hoedown, that’s what you’ll get, and both the dances and in-between tunes will reflect that.
+The Ceilidh band members realise that not everyone shares their eclectic and sometimes anarchic tastes.
+If what you’re looking for is a straight-down the line Scottish Ceilidh or American hoedown, that’s what you’ll get.
+Both the dances and in-between tunes will reflect that.
 They will also be sure to dress appropriately.